 - In Alberta, there is the Access Network, established as an educational cable channel in the 1970s by the government of Alberta note .
 However, by the mid-1990s, funding was cut for the channel, which was then privatized, sold to a consortium led by CHUM, and renamed Access.
 Though Access generally remained educational, it carried some general entertainment programs that could hardly qualify as educational, not to mention beginning to air commercials; even worse than the American Edutainment Show programming which fits in An Aesop somewhere in the plot to get their FCC credit, all the new Access had to do was have a professor ramble about vague themes connected to some easy-A "communications" class they applied to for a minute.
 It even carried the educational programs The Colbert Report and Drawn Together at one point.
 When CTVglobemedia acquired CHUM, Access was rebranded in 2008 to be more of a semi-affiliate of the A system in the sense that it carried prime time shows from A, but was still otherwise an "educational independent".
 This changed in 2011, when Access and A Atlantic (the channel formerly known as ASN) were integrated into the renamed CTV Two system.
 As a result of this change, Access became "CTV Two Alberta".
 However, it still technically carries educational programming throughout the day.

 - A more recent, similar example was from following the 2011 privatization of the Saskatchewan Communications Network (SCN), a cable only public broadcaster owned by the Saskatchewan government.
-After it was sold to an investment firm, the schedule was divided to consist of commercial-free educational programs in the daytime and afternoon, and commercially-supported entertainment programs in the evening/night.
+After it was sold to an investment firm, the schedule was divided to consist of commercial-free educational programs in the daytime and afternoon, and commercially-supported entertainment programs in the evening/night (including movies, of all things).
 It eventually picked up an affiliation with Citytv for its entertainment programming, and then (in a move that everyone probably saw coming), SCN was sold to Rogers, which converted it to City Saskatchewan.
 Like Access/CTV Two Alberta, it still remains mandated to carry educational shows throughout the daytime.